Days In Year

 Like you’d expect, this option calculates the interest that accrues daily and then multiplies it by the number of days in a payment period in order to get the total period interest accrual.
 This means interest accrues based on a 365-day year.

 This option will calculate payments and accrue interest based on uniform payment periods for your payment frequency.
-That means that if you have a monthly frequency a payment period is 30 days.
-With 12 payment periods per year, the days in the year equal 30 (days in period) x 12 (payments per year) = 360.
+That means that if you have a monthly frequency with a payment period of 30 days, and with 12 payment periods per year, the days in the year equal 30 (days in period) x 12 (payments per year) = 360.
 Semi-monthly payment periods also use a 360-day year because 15 x 24 = 360.
 Weekly and bi-weekly frequencies will use a 364 day year because 7 x 52 = 364 and 14 x 26 = 364.

-In this example, we will be looking at a 24-month loan for $11,152 at a 25% interest rate.
-If the Days in Year option is set to Frequency, the payment schedule is calculated to be 24 monthly payments of $595.20.
+In this example, we will be looking at a 36-month loan for $12,000 at a 12% interest rate.
+If the Days in Year option is set to Frequency, the payment schedule is calculated to be 36 monthly payments of $398.69

 You might be thinking, “I thought the Actual meant 4 extra days of interest, why does the borrower pay slightly less?”
 The explanation for this is in how the period interest rate is calculated.
 Here is how the first payment breaks down between interest and principal in a Frequency scenario: